 "I'm sorry, Vivienne," his voice full of regret.

-I ripped my napkin from my lap and tossed it on the table before fleeing the room full of anger and disappointment.
+I ripped my napkin from my lap and tossed it onto the table before fleeing the room full of anger and disappointment.
 Isolde followed me to my room and once we were both in I locked the door behind me.
 I began pacing back and forth back and forth as I wondered how I could possibly flout my father's will and embrace my own.

 Nothing.
 My mind was a blank.
 I could think of nothing but the dread of not being able to escape the fate my family had planned for me.